VishwanathMalli/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 ✅ **Data Preparation, Modeling & Exploratory Data Analysis (Python):** Cleaned and transformed the raw dataset for analysis.

-✅ **Data Analysis (SQL):** Simulated business transactions and run queries to extract insights on customer segments, loyalty, and purchase drivers.
+✅ **Data Analysis (SQL):** Simulated business transactions and ran queries to extract insights on customer segments, loyalty, and purchase drivers.

 ✅ **Visualization & Insights (Power BI):** Built an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.